Nullptr-Studios/Fight-Night-Finale/design/gdd.md

 ## Art

-When it comes to the Art Style of the game, FNF utilizes a simple yet deliberately nostalgic and imperfect pixel art aesthetic, choosing to opt for a low-pixel look which further immerses players into its otherwise visually striking, 1980's inspired world; blending retro-futurism, realism and bizarre comedic elements in a an almost surreal atmosphere oozing with nostalgia.
+When it comes to the Art Style of the game, Jackpot Knockout utilizes a simple yet deliberately nostalgic and imperfect pixel art aesthetic, choosing to opt for a low-pixel look which further immerses players into its otherwise visually striking, 1980's inspired world; blending retro-futurism, realism and bizarre comedic elements in a an almost surreal atmosphere oozing with nostalgia.
 It engages players though vibrant visuals mixed with an unconventional tone, exploring its aesthetic mainly through environmental storytelling.

 It relies on detailed backdrops and interactive element to convey its narrative, capturing the appeal and charm of retro gaming with a modern twist, drawing players further and further into its quirky, high-stakes world.
 The single level is rooted in the high-energy ambiance of a casino merged with the chaos of a TV studio, providing a dynamic and memorable setting that enhances the game’s identity.